-The trust constantly reviews the numbers in post 16 and works at promoting entry into the 6th form with our own year 11 and year 10 students from an early point.
-Numbers do fluctuate from year to year, currently at 170 for 21/22, 179 last year 20/21.
-We can only estimate numbers moving forward and continue to promote and recruit numbers both internally and outside using social media and marketing tools.
+The trust constantly reviews the numbers in post 16 and works at promoting entry into the Sixth form with our own year 11 and year 10 students from an early point.
+Numbers do fluctuate from year to year, currently at 184 for 22/23, 179 last year 21/22 with students still applying now to re-join the sixth form mid-term.
+The sixth form team will continue to promote and recruit numbers both internally and outside using social media and marketing tools.